IGR2020/Deep-Sea/README.md

 + Events & Asteroid Rain!
 + Fixed Asteroid Event & Custom Mouse Cursor.
 + Items as objects
-+ Lava Rain & Item Smelting.
++ Lava Rain & Item Smelting!
 (Place a item that is smeltable durring lava rain in the sky)
++ More Upgrades.